Evgenk2020/chlorophyll-linux/temp/readme.md

-# Chlorophyll A and B maintenance
+# Statistical analysis of variance

-Lab utility for determining the maintenance of chlorophylls A and B in plant material
+This tool is designed for processing data sets that include more than two distinct variants, including cases with partial overlap.
+By default, it evaluates confidence intervals using the Student's t-test at a significance level of 0.05.
+This threshold can be adjusted to accommodate different precision requirements.

 Run it with specified keys

 ```

-chloro -d | -df [data...]
+stexp -d | -df [data...] [alf (0 <...< 1)]

 ```